kjmath/prodsim/README.md

 # Usage

  This simulator uses yaml configuration files to specify production parameters.
-See *tests* folder for example yaml files.
+See **tests** folder for example yaml files.
+The yaml file is supplied as a command-line argument:

 ```python main.py path-to-yaml-config-file```